Moxie Institute

 No matter what form of storytelling you plan on focusing on, remember to begin with audience analysis and end with a strong, clear call to action.

-Those two elements form the perfect, sesame seed-covered buns on the burger of storytelling–so don’t forget them!
+Those two elements form the perfect, sesame seed-covered buns on the burger of storytelling in business–so don’t forget them!

 Finally, remember to practice and speak from the heart.
 So long as you deliver your story genuinely and authentically, people will listen.